15 Employee Engagement Ideas That Work

 Additionally, increased physical activity leads to better mental health and overall workplace morale.

 "Stay meetings" allow employees to discuss why they're staying in their roles and potential reasons for leaving.
-This gives you valuable insights into points you can improve in the workplace to increase engagement levels.
+This gives you valuable insights into points you can improve in the workplace to increase employee engagement levels.

 Stay meetings are more personalized and provide more information about why an employee is leaving or staying compared to employee surveys and check-ins.
 Both quantitative and qualitative metrics are crucial for measuring employee engagement.

 Communication plays a pivotal role in shaping company engagement.
 Employees that become closer friends form a more productive and cohesive team.
 Additionally, your employee turnover rate is likely to decrease since workers will have a harder time leaving their close co-workers.
-Employees who have six or more work peers feel more connected to the company.

 Empowering your employees' voices gives them a push in the right direction regarding engagement.
 More that 7 in 10 employees feel that empowerment and engagement go hand in hand.